 An inherently interdisciplinary field of study, Religious Studies prepares students for a variety of paths and careers.
 Our students are creative and critical thinkers who appreciate intellectual challenge and want to engage the world in all of its diversity.
 We encourage our students to ask questions with us, whether we are in the classroom, working at a local non-profit, visiting an area temple, studying abroad, or doing undergraduate research.
 We are a department of active scholars who care about the world and enjoy sharing our passion for the study of religion with students.

 Majoring in Religious Studies has been incredibly helpful for my career.
 Through my coursework, I was able to develop skills for analysis that have been greatly valued in every job I’ve ever had.
 I’ve been relied upon as someone able to dive into a complex challenge, analyze it thoroughly and provide clear recommendations for how to address it.
 I’m valued for being a writer who is able to articulate complex concepts clearly and concisely.
 These are skills that were honed during my time in the Religious Studies department, skills that truly set me apart from my peers.

-Erin Culp ’07, director of major giving and campaigns at Kettering Medical Center Foundation
+Erin Culp ’07, Director of Philanthropy at Kettering Medical Center Foundation

-Religious studies majors are encouraged to tailor their course selections to their personal interests.
-The credit-hour requirement for the religious studies major allows students to earn a double major or add a minor.
-The department offers a popular minor that compliments a range of other fields of study, including Communications, Business, History, Political Science, Psychology and others.
+Religious Studies majors have the opportunity to take a diverse and engaging set of courses.
+The credit-hour requirement for the religious studies major allows students to earn a double major or add minors.
+The department also offers popular minors in Religious Studies and in Interreligious Studies, programs that pair well with degrees in Communications, Business, History, Political Science, Psychology and many other fields of study.